Nikos-Moutafis/starter-web2/README.md

 # Starter Web Repo

-This is a simple website project for showing how to use Git and GitHub together
+This is a simple website project for showing how to use Git and GitHub together.
+From a udemy course.

 ##Introduction